-Handwritten in French on stationery embossed with her Imperial cypher surmounted by the crown in gold, the Imperial crown in gold, the letter dated 6 April 1888, written to Court Physician Sergey Botkin requesting his medical opinion.
-The four page letter on her folded stationery.
+Handwritten in French on stationery embossed with her Imperial cypher surmounted by the crown in silver, the letter undated, written to Court Physician Sergey Botkin.
 Grand Duchess Olga Feodorovna (1839-1891) was born Cecilie of Baden but took the name Olga upon her conversion to Russian Orthodoxy and marriage to Grand Duke Mikhail Nikolaevich (1832-1909).
 She was the mother of Grand Duke Alexander Mikhailovich and mother-in-law to Grand Duchess Xenia Alexandrovna.
 Physician Sergey Botkin (1832-1889) was born into a wealthy Moscow merchant family.
 He finished his medical education shortly before the outbreak of the Crimean War, where his training under Nikolai Pirogov, a pioneer of field surgery, had a great influence on the younger man's career.
 Botkin was ultimately responsible for introducing triage, pathological anatomy, and post-mortem analysis to regular Russian medical practice.
 He opened his own research laboratory in 1860 and his innovations won him a position as an Advising Member of the Imperial Ministry of Internal Affair's Medical Board.
 He was a court Physician to both Emperor Alexander II and Alexander III and was named Head Surgeon to the Emperor in 1873.
 His father had a total of 25 children from his two marriages and many members of Botkin's family were equally prominent.
 His brothers included the writer Vasily Botkin (1812-1869) and the painter and art collector Mikhail Botkin (1839-1914); his sister Maria married the writer Afanasii Fet (1820-1892).
 Botkin himself was married twice, first to Anastasia Krylova (1835-1875) and second to Princess Ekaterina Obolenskaya (1850-1929).
 His son Eugene Botkin (1865-1918) was Court Physician to Nicholas II and perished with the Imperial family in 1918.Domestic: Flat-rate of $30.00 Fed Ex 3 Day Saver to anywhere within the Contiguous U.S.International: Foreign shipping rates are determined by destination.Location: This item ships from Washington.

 This Jasper52 auction is curated in partnership with John Atzbach, a leading authority in the field of Russian works of art made in and representing the tastes of the late Imperial era (late 17th century to the 1917 Revolution).